 Address: 2601 Sunnyside Ave S, Salt Lake City, UT 84108, United States

 Planning a trip to California soon?
 Be sure to check out some of the most beautiful places to see in California!

 12. Pioneer Memorial Museum

-The Pioneer Memorial Museum holds the biggest collection of artifacts devoted to one specific topic of history – the settlement of the first Mormon people to come to live in Salt Lake City, and even Utah.
+The Pioneer Memorial Museum holds the biggest collection of artifacts devoted to one specific topic of history – the settlement of the first Latter-day Saints people to come to live in Salt Lake City, and even Utah.

 Written artifacts, information and data collections, and rich photos line the displays, as well as extensive memorabilia collections.

 The museum chronicles the entrance of the very first pioneers into what would one day be Salt Lake City, all the way up to the beginning of railroad paths in the region.

 Many of the items on display are fairly “normal” – dresses, quilts, instruments, and more – all used by the Latter-day Saints’ migrants during their historical journey to their promised land.